sayak-brm/haos-emby-addon-repo/emby/DOCS.md

 # Emby add-on for Home Assistant

-This add-on allows you to play media to many devices.
+This add-on allows you to play media on many devices.

 ## Installation